macali1977/DevSecOps-Project/README.md

 ## Conclusion

-By integrating SAST, SCA, and IaC scanning practices into the DevSecOps pipeline, the project aims to enhance the security posture of the running applications in AWS, reducing vulnerabilities, and ensure compliance throughout the software development lifecycle.
+By embedding SAST, SCA, and IaC scanning practices into the DevSecOps pipeline, the project seeks to strengthen the security posture of applications running in AWS, reduce vulnerabilities, and maintain compliance throughout the software development lifecycle.

 # DevSecOps Project Diagram